 You find a large variety of games, rides, restaurants, fastfood and ice cream stalls, and every day there is plenty of entertainment for children and adults alike.

 Founded in 1583, Bakken, or Dyrehavsbakken as it is officially named, has been a firm favorite with the people of Copenhagen for centuries.
 During summertime families, young couples and seniors alike flock to the amusement park and the surrounding woodland to indulge in a day of fun.

 The park offers a prefect blend of children’s amusements, restaurants, pubs and bars with entertainment and live music.
 It’s is not just a small children’s amusement park but a place of leisure for the whole family.
 Because of its historic value and unique location, no big brands are allowed to set up stands at Bakken and neon signs are banned.
 Instead a jumble of colourful wooden structures, small independent shop owners and quirky stalls meets visitors.

-You will find a wide variety of restaurants, ice cream parlours and fastfood shops.
+You will find a wide variety of restaurants, bars, ice cream parlours and fastfood shops.
 Though the popular, traditional Danish kitchen is still richly represented newer additions include Spanish tapas, fish and chips, noodles and much more.
 To finish off, guests can indulge in a sugary paradise of ice creams, colourful drinks and everything else needed to make a Danish summer day complete - come rain or sun.

 There is no entrance fee for Bakken.
 Everyone can come visit, take a stroll through the colourful and sprawling streets, enjoy the atmosphere and scenic natural surroundings.
 If you want to try the rides or games you have several options.